 A USDA zone map will ensure proper direction when it comes to growing any plant or vegetable.
 When reading a USDA zone map, it will not only tell you if a plant is suitable for growth in your area, but it can further break down which area is best or worst for growing within your state.
 You can also type in your zip code or list your state to get a sense of the average temperate in your local area.
 Match that temperature to whichever temperature your plant needs to thrive.
 A USDA zone map is not a final authority and just because the temperatures do not match when it comes to growing plants does not mean you have to rule out growing the plants you want; it merely says that you may have to pay more attention to a plant if it is growing in a more hostile zone.

-Those plants that not compatible in a USDA zone map in certain areas can also be gown in- doors.
-You also might be able to get away with growing incompatible plants during more sunny seasons if you live in the north, but your plant will requires lots of sunshine.
-If you live in an area that gets plenty of rain and snow then you might want to consider using artificial light for plants that require direct sunshine.
+Those plants that not compatible with a USDA zone map in certain areas can also be gown indoors.
+You also might be able to get away with growing incompatible plants during more sunny seasons if you live in the north, but your plant will require lots of sunshine.
+If you live in an area that gets plenty of rain and snow, then you might want to consider using artificial light for plants that require direct sunshine.
 Placing your plants by window sills is also a great way to grow plants indoors that are not necessarily compatible with a USDA zone map.